-The Copy Center offers online, delivery, and walk-in copying services.
+The Copy Center offers printing services for students such as printing papers, OER textbooks, and other course materials.
+The Copy Center offers employees online, delivery, and walk-in copying services.
 We strive to provide 24-hour turn-around service.
 If we cannot complete your job due to high volume, complexity of the work request, incomplete work order requests, or other factors, the Copy Center staff will call you to gather more information and to notify you of the expected time for completion.